DMA OFFSHORING ALERT PRESERVING CONSUMER PROTECTION AND TRUST

 — The quality of customer service they receive from offshore call center agents.

 First and foremost, offshoring still requires compliance with domestic privacy laws.
 Now more than ever, consumers are concerned about protecting the privacy and security of their personal information.
 Outsourcing jobs overseas can increase perceived data privacy risks.
 It may also require quality control mechanisms to protect your customers’ personal information similar to any outsourcing.
 Before companies offshore job functions in sales, customer service, or technical support areas, they should be prepared to address the issue of how their customers will react to and be affected by such a decision.

 For starters, companies should create sound offshoring privacy policies and keep customers informed about how their personal information will be used, stored, and secured while in transit and overseas.
 These policies must conform with US law and, for our members, with the DMA’s Guidelines for Ethical Business Practice.
 By adopting such a self-regulatory approach, companies demonstrate their willingness to protect consumer privacy, and in doing so, maintain consumer trust.

 OFFSHORING PRIVACY & SECURITY: A CHECKLIST FOR ACTION

-The Direct Marketing Association has proposed a self-regulatory checklist aimed at helping companies engaged in offshoring to protect the privacy & security of their customers’ personal information.
+The Data & Marketing Association has proposed a self-regulatory checklist aimed at helping companies engaged in offshoring to protect the privacy & security of their customers’ personal information.
 The DMA urges these companies to consider the following questions: